aadswebdesign/BrowserHelperClass/Readme.md

 ```

 <h4 style="margin-bottom:-15px">About me.</h4>
 <p>I'm not a php expert and just have a basic knowledge about it.
 I usually get there by looking up examples, making mistakes, learning and above all with persistence.
-Therefor constructive critics are alway welcome.
+Therefor constructive critic is always welcome.
  </p>

 <h5 style="margin-top:-10px;margin-bottom:-15px">My website: https://www.aadswebdesign.nl</h5>
 <h5 style="margin-bottom:-15px">In progress.</h5>
 <p>
 This site is in progress and there is still a lot to be done.
-Because I have limited time for that, the progrees is at a slow pace.
+Because I have limited time for that, the progress is at a slow pace.
 At the first page I have an html print of browserinfo.
 <?p>